christianhamamdjian/vible/README.md

 The theme switcher offers different colors to suit your taste.

-You get access to the documentation using the "?" button at the top.
+You get access to the documentation using the (?) button at the top.

-If you want to draw a rectangle, a circle or a rounded rectangle you can use a text box without text and modify the corner roundness.

-Images can be cropped and their corners rounded.